 The MSc in International Management will develop you as a future manager and leader who can do business across time zones, cultures and languages and in global and diverse contexts.
-The course provides a solid grounding in key areas of business and management practice and is fully recognised by the Chartered Management Institute (CMI).
-Successful completion leads to eligibility for membership of the CMI and the potential to gain chartered manager status.
+The course provides a solid grounding in key areas of business and management practice.

 This course will provide you with a thorough understanding of business and management practice in an international context.
 You will cover a wide range of stimulating core modules, and then have the option to focus in more detail on areas that interest you.